carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 - What if my chair "spoke" to me when I sat on it?

-- What if I cultivated plants and/or bacteria so that my studio can have that distinct earthy smell, like after rainfall?
+- What if I cultivated plants and/or bacteria so that my studio can have that distinct earthy smell you get after a rainfall?

 - What if I treat code like a physical material - can I bend it, break it, or make it glitch in an interesting way?